letsencrypt/cp-cps/CPS.md

 ### 9.16.4 Enforcement (attorneys' fees and waiver of rights)

-ISRG may seek indemnification and attorneys’ fees from a party for damages, losses, and expenses related to that party’s conduct.
-ISRG’s failure to enforce a provision of this CPS does not waive ISRG’s right to enforce the same provision later or right to enforce any other provision of this CPS.
+ISRG may seek indemnification and attorneys' fees from a party for damages, losses, and expenses related to that party's conduct.
+ISRG's failure to enforce a provision of this CPS does not waive ISRG's right to enforce the same provision later or right to enforce any other provision of this CPS.
 To be effective, waivers must be in writing and signed by ISRG.

 ### 9.16.5 Force Majeure

-ISRG is not liable for any delay or failure to perform an obligation under this CPS to the extent that the delay or failure is caused by an occurrence beyond ISRG’s reasonable control.
-The operation of the Internet is beyond ISRG’s reasonable control.
+ISRG is not liable for any delay or failure to perform an obligation under this CPS to the extent that the delay or failure is caused by an occurrence beyond ISRG's reasonable control.
+The operation of the Internet is beyond ISRG's reasonable control.

 ## 9.17 Other provisions